 Tips to avoid delays in your study permit application

-Visit the IRCC website to find the Canadian visa office that serves your country and learn of the application options available to you.
+- Apply online or through a Visa Application Centre (VAC) - Visit the IRCC website to find the Canadian visa office that serves your country and learn of the application options available to you.
 If a Visa Application Centre is located in your country, consider using its services.

-Apply early to avoid delays in the processing of your study permit.
+- Apply early - Apply early to avoid delays in the processing of your study permit.
 The length of time to process your application varies depending on the visa office where you applied.
 You can check average processing times online.
 If you do not obtain a valid study permit before the beginning of the semester for which you have been accepted at SAIT, you may not be able to start your program.

-Make sure your passport is valid before you apply.
+- Ensure you have a valid passport - Make sure your passport is valid before you apply.
 If your passport is about to expire, we recommend you renew it before applying for your study permit.

-Some international students require a medical examination, dependent on the applicant's country of residence in the year preceding the date you sought entry to Canada.
+- Get your medical exam and biometrics (if applicable) as soon as possible- Some international students require a medical examination, dependent on the applicant's country of residence in the year preceding the date you sought entry to Canada.
 Refer to IRCC's full list of countries that require a medical examination for more information.

 Depending on your nationality, you may need to give your biometrics (fingerprints and photograph.)
 The time allotted for the collection and screening of biometrics is not a part of application processing times.
 We encourage applicants to give their biometrics as quickly as possible after receiving the Biometric Instruction Letter, as the sooner an applicant provides biometrics, the sooner IRCC can start processing his or her application.

-Be sure to follow all instructions.
+- Submit all of the required documents and ensure that your documents are complete and correct - Be sure to follow all instructions.
 If information is missing, your application will be returned.
 Check the visa office that services your country to see if additional documents are required.

-Failure to pay the correct fee, or not pay when required, can delay processing and/or result in a negative decision for your application.
+- Ensure that you pay the proper fee - Failure to pay the correct fee, or not pay when required, can delay processing and/or result in a negative decision for your application.